Facebook Pixel How to Correct Skin Tones in Lightroom (With Color Curves)

 Skin tones Lightroom curves 08

 Hover this tool over the spot you’re using to measure the skin tone in your photo, but don’t click!
-Use the up and down arrows on your keyboard while keeping an eye on the RGB numbers beneath your histogram until the both the appearance of the photo and the RGB numbers improve.
+Use the up and down arrows on your keyboard while keeping an eye on the RGB numbers beneath your histogram until both the appearance of the photo and the RGB numbers improve.

 Moving the blue curve down, as in the screenshot below, provides better separation between the Green and Blue measurements.
-It also gives the photo the warmth it’s lacking.
+It also gives the photo the warmth it’s lacking:

 Skin tones Lightroom curves 09